petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/tutorials/using-a-microservice-client-extension.md

 | Run the Spring Boot microservice application           | Protected endpoint: `/dad/joke`                                                                                                          | A protected endpoint to the resource server.
 It takes a Jwt token and returns a payload.                          | liferay-sample-etc-spring-boot  |
 | Deploy the Liferay Sample Custom Element 2             | Client extension: [`customElement`](../../front-end-client-extensions/custom-element-yaml-configuration-reference.md)                    | Defines a custom element and requests the payload from the resource server, through its OAuth 2 client code.      | liferay-sample-custom-element-2 |

 An authenticated user loads a page with the client application on it (the custom element).
-The custom element requests an authorization code, which is made available by the communication channel configured by our user agent extension (essentially Liferay is the authorization server).
+The custom element requests an authorization code, which is made available by the communication channel configured by our user agent extension (i.e., Liferay is the authorization server).
 Liferay returns the code, then the client asks for the access token via back channel request.
+With the token, the endpoint in the microservice is accessible by the client.

 Extensions of type `oAuthApplicationUserAgent` are registered as having a client profile User Agent Application, meaning that the Authorization Code flow is being used.

-[Where is this specified or defined?
-Is it inherent to the profile "User Agent Application", which is defined by the CX `type` property?]
-The OAuth 2.0 Authorization Code Grant is used to certify the user's request to the protected endpoint in the microservice.

-Because the OAuth 2.0 application defined in Liferay (via the allows JWT_BEARER authorization tokens, the request to the microservice includes this token, generated for the logged in user.
-The microservice then provides this token in the Authorization headers of its constructed Web Client.
-The Custom Element client extension's JS files simply reference the OAuth Application User Agent and ask for the correct route from the application, and let the authorization orchestration happen between Liferay's OAuth administration backend and the external microservice's protected route.

-This example

-1. Deploys an OAuth Application User Agent client extension
-1. Runs a microservice outside of Liferay

 ## Prerequisites